filecoin-station/desktop/docs/MODULE_INTERFACE.md

 3. A module's executable gets passed the following environment variables:
     - `FIL_WALLET_ADDRESS` The user's Filecoin wallet address
-    - `ROOT_DIR` The long-lived working directory on disk.
-The module must store all of its files inside (subdirectories of) this directory.
+    - `STATE_ROOT` The long-lived working directory on disk.
+The module must store all of its permanent files inside (subdirectories of) this directory.
 The directory isn't expected to be backed up or shared across machines in any way.
+    - `CACHE_ROOT` The temporary working directory on disk.
+The module must store all of its caches inside (subdirectories of) this directory.
+The directory isn't expected to be backed up or shared across machines in any way.

     Example:
     ```bash
     $ FIL_WALLET_ADDRESS=f1...
-ROOT_DIR=/var/bacalhau bacalhau
+STATE_ROOT=~/.local/state/bacalhau CACHE_ROOT=~/.cache/bacalhau bacalhau
     ```

 4. A module communicates activity by writing to its `stdout` stream: